Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 Monterey, Pacific Grove, and Carmel

-I recently wrote about Carmel and the Pacific Grove, so I drove by on this trip and did not stop.
-However, adding in some days there would make a great addition to your trip.
+I recently wrote about Carmel and Pacific Grove, so I drove by on this trip and did not stop.
+However, adding a few extra days would make a great addition to your trip.

 Folktalk Winery in Carmel Valley - Estate House